-124. Larisa Sulcs is currently a junior at SDSU.
-She came to SDSU from Seattle, Washington and, therefore, is a non-resident for the purposes of tuition at SDSU.

-125. Larisa was a member of the women's varsity rowing team until SDSU discontinued the women's varsity rowing team in Spring 2021.

-126. During her time on the rowing team, Larisa received partial athletic financial aid.
+- 175. Larisa Sulcs is currently a senior at SDSU.
+She came to SDSU from Seattle, Washington and, therefore, is a non-resident for the purposes of tuition at SDSU. - 176.
+Larisa was a member of the women's varsity rowing team until SDSU discontinued the women's varsity rowing team in Spring 2021. - 177.
+During her time on the rowing team, Larisa received partial athletic financial aid.
 She received \$7,600 her freshman year, \$15,200 her sophomore year per semester in athletic financial aid for books.
-Larisa has received a total of \$22,800 in athletic financial aid as a varsity student-athlete.

-127. Larisa was harmed by SDSU's failure to provide proportional athletic financial aid to female student-athletes.
+Larisa has received a total of \$22,800 in athletic financial aid as a varsity student-athlete. - 178.
+Larisa was harmed by SDSU's failure to provide proportional athletic financial aid to female student-athletes in at least the following ways: